![]() |

 A train heads north off the bridge towards Patagones station a couple of miles away.

+The cabins and barriers, which once controlled road traffic when a train was due, are still more or less complete.
+The bridge's nameboards are also still legible though they could do with a new coat of paint.
 There is a website which shows a number of pictures of the bridge during its construction and in recent years.
 (2) Click here to visit it.
 A recent picture looking from the waterfront park in Viedma east towards the bridge.

 Timetables The working timetable for 1946 has been studied, and also the public passenger timetable for late 1955 which is available on an appendix page.
 In 1946 there was a passenger train six days per week from Patagones to San Antonio Oeste, though not always at the same daily times, in each case going on to Bariloche.
 There was also a through mixed train on a Tuesday, a goods train five days a week to Bariloche or Ing.
 Jacobacci, and a pickup or wayside goods twice weekly over Sunday and Thursday nights.
 In 1955 the 'Tronador' train ran on Thursday and Saturday, departing Patagones at 1305, whilst train 37 departing early evening was loco hauled on Tuesdays but made up of a coche motor on Thursday and Sunday.
 The passenger trains took between four and seven hours for the journey to San Antonio, with the coche motor being quicker at 3 hours 15 mins., and the goods trains being allowed 8 hours 30 minutes.
 A study of these timetables is illuminating.
 Far from San Antonio Oeste being the hub of the line as was originally intended, it is clear that most trains ran through from Patagones to Bariloche or vice-versa.
 Whilst there would have been the linking shuttle services to and from Empalme Km.
 191 to give access to San Antonio and its port, and the water train to and from Valcheta, it is clear that on most days San Antonio Oeste station would have seen no more than one or two movements in 24 hours.
 Whilst the works would have undertaken work for all three Patagonian broad gauge lines, and also for the 75cm gauge, it too would have been much more quiet and sleepy than had been expected when it was built.
 A visit in 2000 gave the impression of a railway centre much reduced from its heyday, but the truth is probably that there never had been such a period and that mauh of the equipment and facilities had possibly never been used.
-References: 18-10-10 |
+References: 16-11-16 |

 Chapter 4